History of the Intelligence and Security Committee

 Parliamentary Joint Committee on ASIO, ASIS and DSD (PJCAAD) - 2002 to 2005

 The PJCAAD's first report was an Advisory Report on the Australian Security Intelligence Organisation Legislation Amendment (Terrorism) Bill 2002.
 The Committee then tabled its Annual Report for 2001-2002, which incorporated the Committee's first review of administration and expenditure of the three intelligence agencies.
-Other inquiries completed during the 40th Parliament included a private review of agency security arrangements, an inquiry into intelligence on Iraq's Weapons on Mass Destruction (WMD) and a review of the Intelligence Services Amendment Bill 2003.
+Other inquiries completed during the 40th Parliament included a 'private' review of agency security arrangements, an inquiry into intelligence on Iraq's Weapons of Mass Destruction (WMD) and a review of the Intelligence Services Amendment Bill 2003.

 Parliamentary Joint Committee on Intelligence and Security - 2005 to present